-Occasionally, infection or inflammation will persist or develop after root canal therapy.
-In some cases, conventional retreatment of the root canal may not be possible due to existing restorations, previous treatment, blocked canals, etc. These cases may require root end surgery known as apicoectomy.
+Occasionally, infection or inflammation will persist or develop after non-surgical root canal therapy.
+In some cases, conventional retreatment of the root canal may not be possible due to existing restorations, previous treatment, blocked canals, etc. These cases may require root end surgery known as an apicoectomy.

 Following the procedure, an ice pack will be recommended.
 Medication may be prescribed to alleviate discomfort.
-Most patients will experience soreness, occasional bruising and some minor swelling following treatment.
+Most patients will experience soreness, occasional bruising, and some minor swelling following treatment.
 Patients usually return to their normal activities the next day.

 We will schedule a follow-up appointment to check the sutures.
 Complete healing of the bone around the end of the tooth will happen over a period of months.